mliew21396/remote-work/week-1/3-computer-setup/windows-instructions.md

 ## Release 0: Download Sublime Text

-Follow these instructions [sublime install and configure](https://github.com/Devbootcamp/phase-0-handbook/blob/master/text-editor-setup.md) You can choose to download either Sublime Text 2 or 3.
+Download and follow instructions from [their site](http://www.sublimetext.com).
+Make sure to move it to your applications folder.
+You can choose to download either Sublime Text 2 or 3.

 If you have done this correctly, you should be able to open files from the command prompt using `subl "filename"` now.